Redditor Wants to Report His Neighbor to Authorities for Setting Off Fireworks Out of Season and Scaring His Dog, but Fears Retaliation

 Additionally, loud fireworks can disrupt people's sleep and cause distress to those with sensory issues.
 It's important to remember that while fireworks may be beautiful to some, they can have a negative impact on others.

-Being mindful of the impact that fireworks can have on animals and vulnerable populations is essential.
+Being mindful of the effects that fireworks can have on animals and vulnerable populations is essential.
 Taking steps such as using noise-canceling headphones, keeping pets indoors, and choosing quieter, less intense fireworks can help mitigate the negative effects of fireworks on both animals and people.

-OP has offered the following explanation for why they think they might be the a-hole:
+OP has offered the following explanation for why he thinks he might be the a-hole:

 This Redditor shares their experiences:

-The 'neighborly chat' rarely works
+The 'neighborly chat' rarely works.

-Redditors advise OP to be careful
+Redditors advise OP to be careful.

 What would you do?